 Supporting charities is not just about giving your money, but your time.
 In fact, in some ways, that’s all the more generous because time is something we can’t get back.

-Go tree planting to get you connected with nature again, campaign about something you’re passionate about to feel connected with others and like you’re able to make a positive difference, volunteer at a homeless shelter and fully appreciate just how lucky you are…
+Go tree planting to get you connected with nature again; campaign about something you’re passionate about to feel connected with others and like you’re able to make a positive difference; volunteer at a homeless shelter and fully appreciate just how lucky you are…

 It will dramatically change the way you think and feel, I promise you.
 You just have to get into the habit of reminding yourself daily – which is where a gratitude diary comes in handy.

-Ludus Love —>
+3) Ludus Love

 I’m going to throw in a little potentially controversial one now.
 Please also note it can be a little RISKY, and I only recommend it if you’re in a good place mentally.

 So, if you find someone you click with, you have that attraction, you have fun when you see each other, and can open up to one another – you don’t need to throw it away just because you’re “unsure” it will go anyway long-term.

 So don’t rule out or underrate relationships like these, so long as the communication is open and the mutual respect is there.

 Also, don’t worry about being judged.
 Do what’s right for you, whilst staying true to yourself.
 What anyone else thinks is unimportant!
 TRUST ME…

-Philautia Love —>
+4) Philautia Love

 Self-love also sets you up to be loved as fully and completely as you deserve because hey – we accept the love we think we deserve and if we don’t have that love for ourselves to begin with, we won’t demand as much from another person.
 So self-love is key, key, key!

-So There We Have It!
 How To Still Feel Loved When You’re Single…

 The biggest question I have now is which will you start with?